Cerebellum-Network/Cere-Freeport/README.md

 |[Freeport Media Service](https://github.com/Cerebellum-Network/Freeport-Media-Service)|High-level HTTP API to deal with assets in DDC|Private (will be public soon)|[Swagger](https://media.ddc.dev.cere.network/q/swagger-ui/)|
 |[Freeport Creator Suite](https://github.com/Cerebellum-Network/Freeport-Creator-Suite)|UI for minting NFTs, upload assets and configure metadata|Private (will be public soon)||

+## Quick start guide

+Building own solutions is challenging and centralized.
+Build your NFT app on Freeport with help of the documentation below.